RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 2. Problems while connecting to your server
     1.  **Network fatal error: server uses a different protocol version** *You need to download the correct game version to match your server version.
-0.4.7.0+ supports RoRNet 2.38, the latest server protocol.*
+0.4.8.0+ supports RoRNet 2.40, the latest server protocol.*

-If you come across a problem, please post in the appropriate [help/support forum](https://forum.rigsofrods.org/forum-15.html).
+If you come across a problem, please post in the appropriate [support forum](https://forum.rigsofrods.org/forums/game-support.8/).
 If you have a solution for your problem, please add the problem and solution to this list.

 # UserAuth setup